You could say Judith Treanor's passion for Southeast Asia, its people and beautiful, unique products made by local artisans is contagious.

-Using this information, Judith was able to make data-driven changes to her top bar navigation and finally added a sidebar filter menu.
+Using this information, Judith was able to to her top bar navigation and finally added a sidebar filter menu.
 She also created gift guides and installed the Smart Search plugin for a smoother searching experience.

 Like other websites, Judith knew that customer experience was key to success.
 The easier it was for visitors to navigate through pages on her website and check out, the better the customer experience would be.